Content

 When data enters Google Analytics 4, the system automatically determines the group to which a particular transition belongs: Direct, Organic Search, Paid Search, and so on.
 To identify a group of channels, Google Analytics 4 looks at the UTM tags of transitions, namely utm_source and utm_medium.

-If OWOX BI clients want to assign their own names to groups of channels, we create a dictionary, which transition belongs to a specific channel.
+If OWOX BI clients want to assign their own names to groups of channels, we create a dictionary in which the transition belongs to a specific channel.
 To do this, we use the conditional CASE operator and the REGEXP_CONTAINS function.
 This function selects the values in which the specified regular expression occurs.

 We recommend taking names from your list of sources in Google Analytics 4.
 Here's an example of how to add such conditions to the request body: